Dear TYSN community,

 When our four youth co-directors took the reins, they hadn’t gotten the training that most non-profit staff get.
 After all, that’s why TYSN exists in the first place: to provide leadership development to trans youth that isn’t available anywhere else.
 But it’s important for our community to know that the co-directors inherited an organization that hadn’t been well-built to pass on information and skills to them.
 In the last year, patterns that have played out at TYSN for years have come to a head.
 Our small Board has struggled to effectively support an overstretched staff (of one person, two people, or four people).
 Board members have turned over frequently, and often not done a good job recruiting replacements or passing off their skills & knowledge.

 When two adult staff members and a handful of adult Board members left around the same time of year--some quite suddenly--there was a huge loss of information and lack of training.
 It was up to youth staff members to carry the weight of that without the full support from adults that they deserved.
 We’re really proud of the work we did given the circumstances, but important pieces of information were lost.
-Staff worked well beyond their hours for months on end, learning how to run an organization while on the job, and making up for information and training that many adults hadn’t passed on.
+Staff worked well beyond their hours for months on end, learning how to run an organization while on the job, which way is the best, and making up for information and training that many adults hadn’t passed on.
 Adults and youth hadn’t actually been sharing power in the organization, so it was a hard transition.

 We felt a lot of pressure from our community.
 We heard that people were asking questions about TYSN and what we were up to, but often those people didn’t come to us directly.
 This undermined the leadership of our youth directors and our right to speak for ourselves.
 Sometimes this felt passive aggressive, or like people around us were more interested in knowing the latest news than in supporting our organization in a really difficult, but exciting, moment.